dotimothy/ImageServer/README.md

 # ImageServer
- An Image Uploading Server Implemented in Python Flask
+ A Basic Image Uploading Server Implemented in Python Flask